Coach Ninoy Marayag

 SEA Games Bronze Medalist Long Jump

 The following year marked his first competition out of semi-retirement after a couple of years.
-He joined the 2011 Philippines National Games in Bacolod, where he took a very tight silver behind newcomer Nino Espinosa with them tying at 7.21m. and Espinosa enthralling the win on countback.
+He joined the 2011 Philippines National Games in Bacolod.
+He took a very tight silver behind newcomer Nino Espinosa with them tying at 7.21m.
+Espinosa enthralled the win-on countback.

 For the 2011 SEA Games, the coaches selected Dagmil, the 2005 and 2007 SEA Game Champion, and Marayag was selected over Delicano and Espinosa for the second spot.
 Shortly after that, Espinosa retired from the sport.